Carnival Legend Western Caribbean Cruise Excursion Experiences

 When we arrived at the park we exited the bus and made our way straight into the park: no hassle of buying tickets.
 He was our private guide throughout the tour and was highly knowledgeable and humorous.
 He also gave us plenty of time to stop, climb and take pictures of various ruins throughout the park.

-We then made our way to the highlight of the tour, The Nohoch Mul pyramid of Coba.
+We then made our way to the highlight of the tour, the Nohoch Mul pyramid of Coba.
 The Nohoch Mul, or as it’s translated to in English, the “big mound,” is even higher than the more famous El Castillo in Chichen Itza.
 It also provides stunning views at the top.
 The climb is an interesting one: the steps are steep and not fully intact and there is a giant rope that aids in the walking – or crawling in my case – to the top of the temple.
 The view at the top is breathtaking and I tried to enjoy it as long as possible because I knew there was the climb down to tackle with next.
+We made it down safely and headed back to the tour bus.

-The guide handed out our complimentary snacks once we got back on the bus: the Mexican version of lays potato chips, a moon pie & some chocolate treats.
+The guide handed out our complimentary snacks once we got back on the bus: the Mexican version of lays potato chips, a moon pie and some chocolate treats.
 Overall, I enjoyed having the private guide.
 I think if I were to go again I would rent a car.
 You can simply park and buy your own tickets to most of these parks for a self-guided tour: you’ll also save some money but give-up the private tour experience that we had.
+For your first time here, it's best to go with an expert.

 Once we stepped off the boat we again found our Carnival guide with a large sign with the name of the excursion listed on it and he directed us to our air-conditioned coach bus.
 We drove through the main parts of the town and were able to see a great deal of Belize City while the tour guide gave us a history of the country.
-We finally made it to the Cave Tubing Park, found our lockers ($2 charge) and made our way to receive our tubes and life vests.
+We finally made it to the Cave Tubing Park, found our lockers and made our way to receive our tubes and life vests.
+Note the lockers had a $2 charge but they're a must to get in order to keep your items safe and dry.
 This trek is not for the faint of heart.
 You are strapped up with a helmet and life vest and have to carry your own large tube down a few flights of steps to the beginning of the cave river.
 However, once you’re in your tube this is a calm ride – slower than the lazy rivers at big water parks.
 You’re also being pushed or pulled along by your tour guides who are happy to point out the bats flying directly overhead.
 It also gets very dark and cold in the caves but I never felt claustrophobic, as the ceilings are extremely high.

 Halfway through, there is a point where you exit one river and walk down some steps to enter the other side of the cave river.
 We also stopped for photos and posed with the stalagmite walls behind us.
 Before we finished the river tour, we were able to free swim in the cool waters of the underground cave with only the sunshine peaking through the dense canopy of the trees.

-You could take this swim or, if you preferred, could start to make your way back to the lockers and photo pick-up area.
-There was also a hut where we bought two tacos for 2 USD a piece, it was some authentic Central American cuisine and were delicious: an exhaustive but satisfying excursion.
+You could do this swim or, if you preferred, could start to make your way back to the lockers and photo pick-up area.
+There was also a hut where we bought two tacos for 2 USD a piece, it was some authentic Central American cuisine and were delicious.
+This was an exhaustive but satisfying excursion, it's highly recommended if you are fit enough for the journey.

 We were able to easily grab a cab at the port where the boat docked and took a 20-minute drive to the hotel.
-The water was pristine, the beach full of white, clean sand and an uncountable number of lounge chairs and outdoor beds we had all to ourselves as there were only 8 other people that booked the same stop.
+The water was pristine, the beach full of white, clean sand and an uncountable number of lounge chairs and outdoor beds we had all to ourselves as there were only eight other people that booked the same stop.
+This was a great option for us given our other two excursions but I do feel we may have missed out on seeing more of this island or doing something a bit more adventurous.

 The largest island as part of a chain of islands in the Western Caribbean is Grand Cayman.
 Many of the excursion choices on this island included beach visits and water sports such as snorkeling, but we decided to visit the ecological park dedicated to marine sea turtles instead.
 Your entry fee goes towards the conservation efforts and research being dedicated at the farm so it’s money well spent.
 The tour begins the moment you enter as they give a short background on the farm and you can touch and see turtles in all different life stages, from hatchlings to 15 lb sea turtles.